What It Was Like To Be In Congress During MAGA’s Violent Insurrection Today

 A large mob of extremists who support President Donald Trump stormed the U.S. Capitol today in protest of the ratification of Electoral College votes in favor of President-Elect Joe Biden.
 Emboldened by Trump’s apparent desire to overturn the election, the crowd turned violent, breaking the Capitol barricades, shattering windows, and taking over offices like House Speaker Nancy Pelosi’s.
 One woman, allegedly a Trump supporter, was shot and killed, allegedly by security forces, while several others have been taken to the hospital.

-The insurrection occurred as Congress was holding a joint session to count the Electoral Votes for the 2020 presidential election, but the House and Senate had to suspend the session and go on lockdown.
-Currently, officials say the U.S. Capitol Building is secure and the vote count is resuming.
-The Electoral College ballots, which the mob apparently tried to set on fire, have been rescued.
+The insurrection occurred as Congress was holding a joint session to count the electoral votes for the 2020 presidential election, but the U.S. House and Senate had to suspend the session and go on lockdown.
+Currently, officials say the U.S. Capitol building is secure and the vote count is resuming.
+The Electoral College ballots, which the mob reportedly tried to set on fire, have been rescued.

 Advertisement